 Despite fire safety measures being a mandatory requirement for employers in England, it is not always clear what action needs to be taken and what needs to be put in place to ensure your staff and business are completely safe.

 Know your responsibilities for workplace fire safety

-Under the Regulatory Reform Fire Safety Order 2005, as an employer or business owner you are responsible for keeping your business is as safe from fire as possible and as the “responsible person” you have a number of obligations.
+Under the Regulatory Reform Fire Safety Order 2005, as an employer or business owner, you are responsible for keeping your business is as safe from fire as possible.
+As the “responsible person,” you have several obligations.

 - Having fire risk assessments carried out and reviewed regularly

 - Informing staff of any risks that have been identified

 - Ensuring that appropriate safety systems are in place

 - Providing staff with fire safety training and instruction

 - Ensuring regular fire safety maintenance is carried out on your equipment

 Did you know that 67% of fires occur out of hours when buildings are closed and that 25% of businesses affected by serious fire never recover?